-While there isn’t too much to say about this, it is worth mentioning that the harvest time is one of the most effective ways to increase your bud’s size and potency.
+While there isn’t too much to say about this, it is worth mentioning that harvest time is one of the most effective ways to increase your bud’s size and potency.

 Our free little Harvest Guide will help you determine the best moment to cut your plants.
 Download it here.

-Drying and curing
+Drying and Curing

 While the difficult part might seem to be the actual growing of the plants and their buds, equally important is drying and curing the end product.
-This will not only increase the density of your buds, but also will improve the taste and smell while increasing the potency and “bag appeal” of your end product.
+This will not only increase the density of your buds but also will improve the taste and smell while increasing the potency and “bag appeal” of your end product.

-Usually proper drying and curing of your marijuana buds can be done just with one quart wide mouthed mason jars, a drying rack of some sort, and a hygrometer and humidipaks if you feel like it – but those are optional.
+Usually, proper drying and curing of your marijuana buds can be done just with one-quart wide-mouthed mason jars, a drying rack of some sort, and a hygrometer and humidipaks if you feel like it – but those are optional.
 It’s a simple process that, when researched well and prepared correctly, will lead to amazing results.

 Marijuana plant symptoms

-- – Loose buds
+- Loose buds

-- – Light buds
+- Light buds

-- – Airy buds
+- Airy buds

 Marijuana buds can never be too dense, right?
 Wrong.
 There is indeed a limit when it comes to density in connection with quality.
 If your buds are too dense, they will have an increased chance of molding or rotting.

-Remember that plants with strong genetics have less change of getting sick and are less vulnerable for pests and diseases.
+Remember that plants with strong genetics have less chance of getting sick and are less vulnerable to pests and diseases.
 So make sure to buy cannabis seeds from a trusted seed bank.

-Loose airy buds are generally caused by lack of nutrients, improper lighting, and hot temperature.
+Loose airy buds are generally caused by a lack of nutrients, improper lighting, and hot temperature.
 But you can still end up with the same problem if the nutrients are too much, the temperature is too low, the airflow is poor, or the plant has root problems.

 Yes, you can smoke airy buds.
 Even though such buds have less THC, you might still like their effects depending on your preferences.